28.1.21. Vector general

 Default: False

-Name the output layer with the layer title (as set in QGIS) instead of the layer name.
+Name the output layer with the layer title (as set in layer metadata or QGIS Server properties) instead of the layer name.

 Force 2D